junxit/us-congress-bills-114/bill.md

     >
     > - **(a)** *Pleading requirements* Except as provided in subsection (b), in a civil action in which a party asserts a claim for relief arising under any Act of Congress relating to patents, a party alleging infringement shall include in the initial complaint, counterclaim, or cross-claim for patent infringement, unless the information is not reasonably accessible to such party, the following:
     >   - **(1)** An identification of each patent allegedly infringed.
-    >   - **(2)** An identification of each claim of each patent identified under paragraph (1) that is allegedly infringed.
+    >   - **(2)** An identification of all claims necessary to produce the identification (under paragraph (3)) of each process, machine, manufacture, or composition of matter (referred to in this section as an ‘accused instrumentality’) that is alleged to infringe any claim of each patent that is identified under paragraph (1).
-    >   - **(3)** For each claim identified under paragraph (2), an identification of each accused process, machine, manufacture, or composition of matter (referred to in this section as an accused instrumentality) alleged to infringe the claim.
+    >   - **(3)** For each claim identified under paragraph (2), an identification of each accused instrumentality alleged to infringe the claim.
     >   - **(4)** For each accused instrumentality identified under paragraph (3), an identification with particularity, if known, of—
-    >     - **(A)** the name or model number of each accused instrumentality; or
+    >     - **(A)** the name or model number (or a representative model number) of each accused instrumentality; or
     >     - **(B)** if there is no name or model number, a description of each accused instrumentality.
     >   - **(5)** For each accused instrumentality identified under paragraph (3), a clear and concise statement of—
     >     - **(A)** where each element of each claim identified under paragraph (2) is found within the accused instrumentality; and
     >     - **(B)** with detailed specificity, how each limitation of each claim identified under paragraph (2) is met by the accused instrumentality.
     >   - **(6)** For each claim of indirect infringement, a description of the acts of the alleged indirect infringer that contribute to or are inducing the direct infringement.
     >   - **(7)** A description of the authority of the party alleging infringement to assert each patent identified under paragraph (1) and of the grounds for the court’s jurisdiction.
-    >   - **(8)** A clear and concise description of the principal business, if any, of the party alleging infringement.
-    >   - **(9)** A list of each complaint filed, of which the party alleging infringement has knowledge, that asserts or asserted any of the patents identified under paragraph (1).
-    >   - **(10)** For each patent identified under paragraph (1), whether a standard-setting body has specifically declared such patent to be essential, potentially essential, or having potential to become essential to that standard-setting body, and whether the United States Government or a foreign government has imposed specific licensing requirements with respect to such patent.
-    > - **(b)** *Information not readily accessible* If information required to be disclosed under subsection (a) is not readily accessible to a party, that information may instead be generally described, along with an explanation of why such undisclosed information was not readily accessible, and of any efforts made by such party to access such information.
+    > - **(b)** *Information not readily accessible* If information required to be disclosed under subsection (a) is not readily accessible to a party after an inquiry reasonable under the circumstances, as required by Rule 11 of the Federal Rules of Civil Procedure, that information may instead be generally described, along with an explanation of why such undisclosed information was not readily accessible, and of any efforts made by such party to access such information.
+    > - **(c)** *Amendment of pleadings* Nothing in this section shall be construed to affect a party’s ability to amend pleadings as specified in the Federal Rules of Civil Procedure.
+Amendments permitted by the court are subject to the pleading requirements set forth in this section.
-    > - **(c)** *Confidential information* A party required to disclose information described under subsection (a) may file, under seal, information believed to be confidential, with a motion setting forth good cause for such sealing.
+    > - **(d)** *Confidential information* A party required to disclose information described under subsection (a) may file, under seal, information believed to be confidential, with a motion setting forth good cause for such sealing.
 If such motion is denied by the court, the party may seek to file an amended complaint.
-    > - **(d)** *Exemption* A civil action that includes a claim for relief arising under section 271(e)(2) shall not be subject to the requirements of subsection (a).
+    > - **(e)** *Exemption* A civil action that includes a claim for relief arising under section 271(e)(2) shall not be subject to the requirements of subsection (a).

   - **(2)** *Conforming amendment* The table of sections for chapter 29 of title 35, United States Code, is amended by inserting after the item relating to section 281 the following new item:
 - **(b)** *Fees and other expenses*